BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/playstyle.md

 ### **Dawn Will Come:**
 ---

 The holy paladin tier set will change how you were playing in mythic+ drastically, since you wan't to make sure that you cast atleast one Light of Dawn every 30 seconds and hit as many players as possible.
-Whenever you have downtime you wan't to fit in a few more casts.
-Keep in mind windwalkers storm, earth, and fire or any pets in general will give you CDR on Avenging Wrath.
+Whenever you have downtime you wan't to fit in a few more casts, keep in mind windwalkers storm, earth, and fire or any pets in general will give you CDR on Avenging Wrath.
 I would suggest you getting a weakaura for the tier set cooldown and duration, check out [Addons & WeakAuras](/M+/wa).

 **What does it do?**